timschneeb/RootlessJamesDSP/README.md

 This app focuses on a rootless implementation, but it can be made to work with the magisk module too.
 [See here for details](BUILD_ROOT.md).

+All the limitations mentioned above are **not relevant** for the magisk/root version.

 ## Credits

 * JamesDSP - [James Fung (@james34602)](https://github.com/james34602)